Germany to investigate after leaked recording emerges of secret army talks on Ukraine | KRDO

 The audio discussion centers around providing air force support for the delivery of long-range Taurus missiles, as well as how the systems could be used by Ukraine, with one officer speaking of a “long” and “short” path to implementation.

+“It is highly unlikely that they reacted so quickly, so it was certainly coordinated and choreographed, and is intended to reinforce the myth that we are working on a war against Russia, which is completely absurd,” Pistorius said.

+Pistorius also alleged the release of the hack was part of a Russian campaign to destabilize confidence.

-Germany has been resisting sending the weapons to Kyiv, fearing they could be used for attacks on Russian territory.
+Germany has been resisting sending the Taurus system to Kyiv, fearing they could be used for attacks on Russian territory.

 Officers can be heard discussing the potential targeting of the Kerch bridge using Taurus missiles, with one stating that the Taurus has the potential to reach the bridge despite it being a difficult target, as well as ammunition depots.